"Man is a credulous animal, and

 belief system, but it doesn't HAVE him.
 He is in personal control of

-his belief system; he has it because it suits the true him, and he is
+his belief system; he has it because he loves it and it suits the true him,

 always willing to not defend it but to change it when that becomes necessary